Skip to main content

 • does the stream pass or fail the drift rule

-• how large is the drift in milliseconds
+• how large is the true drift in milliseconds

-• where does drift cross the configured threshold
+• where the drift crosses the configured threshold

 How to read it: